-Academic Coaches are graduate students working towards a Master’s degree in counseling, psychology, social work, education, or other related fields at WCU.
+Academic Coaches are graduate students working toward a Master’s degree in counseling, psychology, social work, education, or other related fields at WCU.
 Academic coaches will work with a student on academic and life skills that affect their coursework and their academic progress.
-Skills academic coaches will work on include Self advocacy, Time management, Organization, Career Planning, Test Taking Skills, Study Skills, Writing Skills, Math Skills, Stress Management, Learning Style Assessment, Developing Goals and Priorities.
+Skills that academic coaches will work on include self-advocacy, time management, organization, career planning, test-taking skills, study skills, writing skills, math skills, stress management, learning style assessment, developing goals and priorities.

 - Etext: An alternative to written texts for students who need a combination of print and or a more interactive text (larger font, more white space) or just the convenience of computer based texts.

-- Reading Technology: programs like Kurwzeil and Read and Write Gold, that allow students to access etext or online material ( including teacher notes) in a more useful way.
+- Reading Technology: Programs like Kurwzeil and Read and Write Gold, which allow students to access etext or online material (including teacher notes) in a more useful way.
 Some programs offer notetaking help, built in dictionaries and the ability to listen to your own writing efforts.

-- Notetaking Technology: Livescribe Smart Pens among other programs offers an electronic pen that records lectures and allows you to upload notes to your computer for editing.
+- Notetaking Technology: Livescribe Smart Pens (among other programs) offer an electronic pen that records lectures and allows you to upload notes to your computer for editing.
 The accompanying notepaper allows you to keep track of your recording and create better notes.

 - Alternate Texts: Alternate texts aid students with disabilities who have difficulty accessing traditional paperbound texts.
 Alternate texts are available in a variety of formats, most commonly: PDF files, Microsoft Word documents, and in some instances, mp3s.
 The OSSD is dedicated to ensuring equal access for students with disabilities.
 In order to be eligible for alternate texts, you must have appropriate documentation through the OSSD.
 Please use our alternate text request form to begin the process.
 You are required to use a WCUPA email address.

 DROP IN HOURS are open for students registered with the OSSD.
 DROP IN HOURS are available for Academic Coaching, Writing Tutoring and Math Tutoring.
-In addition, the OSSD is currently offering a BIO study group.
 DROP IN HOURS are offered on a first-come, first-served basis and are subject to change without notice.
 Stop in the OSSD and pick up a schedule.